Highpoint2000/TEFLoggerApp/README.md

 - Individual files are merged before uploading

 ## History:

+### Version 2.2 (only works from TEF Firmware from v2.11.21 and Android Smartphones!)

+- Improved background mode
+- Bug with the mono/stereo flag fixed
+- White font now black in daylight mode
+- Repeated station IDs eliminated
+- Log button only becomes active when GPS data is received
+- Added dbµV flag

 ### Version 2.1 (only works from TEF Firmware from v2.11.21 and Android Smartphones!)